Yord/pxi/README.md

 </summary>

 JSON values are treated as strings and are not automatically parsed.
+This is intentional, as pixie tries to keep as much out of your way as possible.
 They can be transformed back into JSON by applying JSON.parse in a function.

 ```json